alexntaylor/alexntaylor.github.io/_pages/research.md

 ## Papers in Progress

 **Dictionaries and Language in Early Modern Europe**\\
 <sub>Investigates the impact of printed dictionaries in early modern Europe.
-Preliminary findings indicate that the publication of a translation dictionary in a city increases the diversity of languages printed in a city.</sub>
+Preliminary findings indicate that the publication of a translation dictionary in a city increases the diversity of languages printed.</sub>

 **Policy, Printing, and Linguistic Homogenization: The Case of Early Modern French** (joint with Jacob Hall)\\